Most notices have a 30-day deadline — act fast

 Situations We Handle Most in Churachandpur

-Based on the hundreds of Section 143(2) Notice cases we've handled in Churachandpur and across India, the following scenarios are the most frequent triggers.
-Identifying your situation here helps clarify both what evidence you'll need to gather and what risks to manage:
+Based on hundreds of Section 143(2) Notice cases in Churachandpur and across India, the following scenarios are the most frequent triggers.
+Identifying your situation here clarifies what evidence you'll need and what risks to manage:

 • Random scrutiny under CASS (Computer Aided Scrutiny Selection)